Icelandair: Flugfélag Íslands in the early decades

-The fleet was expanded with a Beechcraft Model 18 in 1942; and with two De Havilland Dragon Rapides and a Consolidated PBY Catalina in 1944, the latter being the first ever aircraft registered in Iceland to be flown to Iceland by an Icelandic crew from North America.
+The airline was based from Reykjavík Airport, close to the city centre, and the fleet was expanded with a Beechcraft Model 18 in 1942; and with two De Havilland Dragon Rapides and a Consolidated PBY Catalina in 1944, the latter being the first ever aircraft registered in Iceland to be flown to Iceland by an Icelandic crew from North America.
 On 11 July 1945, this aircraft operated the first commercial flight over the Atlantic Ocean for the airline, which led from Reykjavík to Largs in Scotland, with four passengers and four crew members on board.
 Regular flights to Prestwick Airport in Scotland and Copenhagen in Denmark, using Consolidated B-24 Liberator aircraft leased from Scottish Airlines were launched in 1946.

-In the same year, the comfort and performance of domestic flights in Iceland could be improved with the introduction of the Douglas DC-3.
+In the same year, the comfort and performance of domestic flights in Iceland was improved with the introduction of the Douglas DC-3.
 A total of six were purchased, which remained in service with the airline until 1972.
-Until the late 1960s, Flugfélag concentrated mostly on domestic flights, where it initially faced fierce competition from Icelandic Airlines, another airline which had been founded in 1944.
-When a merger proposal from the Icelandic government was rejected by the two airlines, the domestic routes were split among them as a measure to ease competition.
-When Loftleiðir pulled out of the domestic market in 1952 to fully concentrate on international flights, Flugfélag became the main domestic carrier of the country.

-International services stayed part of the business model of Flugfélag, though to a far lesser extent compared to Loftleiðir.
-In 1948, the Douglas DC-4 was introduced on those routes, and in 1957 two new Vickers 759 Viscounts were acquired, the first turboprop airliners to be operated by an Icelandic airline.
-In the 1950s, Flugfélag began to use the 'Icelandair' branding for its international flights.
+Until the late 1960s, Flugfélag concentrated mostly on domestic service, but it also continued operating internationally; in 1948, the Douglas DC-4 was introduced on international routes, and in 1957, two new Vickers 759 Viscounts were acquired, the first turboprop airliners to be operated by an Icelandic airline.
+In the 1950s, Flugfélag began to use Icelandair branding for flights beyond Iceland.

 In 1967, Flugfélag was the first Icelandic airline to join the jet age, when a Boeing 727-100 dubbed Gullfaxi was put into service.
+The B-727 jet aircraft was operated from Keflavík Airport, as the aircraft was considered too large for the smaller Reykjavík Airport.
+Most of Flugfélag's international operations transferred to Keflavík by this time.
+This left only shorter-distance flights to Greenland and the Faroes as the only international services from Reykjavík Airport.
 Another 727 was acquired in 1971, and the aircraft type was operated until 1990.
 In 2008, the cockpit section of Gullfaxi was put on display at the Akureyri Aviation Museum.